[Analysis] Israeli propaganda targets EU funds for NGOs

 "In the latter case, it would resemble our Russian friends, where facts don't matter, and all that matters is that the story makes it into the media, and the way you manipulate audiences," he said.

-The Israeli stunt highlights that Russia is not the EU's only adversary in terms of information warfare.
+The Israeli stunt highlighted that Russia is not the EU's only adversary in terms of information warfare.

 Right-wing British and US media, some of which seized on the Israeli report, regularly attack Europe using bogus material.
 Islamist militants decry "the West" in all its forms.

-The Chinese regime also promotes itself in Europe, much more gently than Russia.
+The Chinese regime also promotes itself in Europe, albeit much more gently than Russia.

 But even if Russia and Israel used the same playbook on EU-funded NGOs, the Israeli attack looked more like "a one-off" designed to alter a specific policy rather than being part of a wider campaign to delegitimise the EU, the Czech NGO's Janda said.